 The last several miles of the race were not easy.
 I was nauseated, hot, dehydrated and weak.
 I walked for most of it and ran when I could, but it was more of a shuffle to the end.
 I have learned much since then.
 The race of life is too short for burnout.
 If you refuel along the way, slow down the pace, simplify the journey and reconnect to the mission, you can reach your finish line while enjoying every step along the way.

 Gary is the Divisional Vice President of Customer Success at Limeade and an avid runner.
 His love for personal fitness carries over into his daily work and fuels his excitement for wellness and improving peoples’ lives.
 With a trained eye for identifying his customer’s needs and a knack for knowing just what it takes to engage a population, Gary has spent countless hours designing, developing, measuring and improving successful wellness programs and strategies.
 He also has valuable experience working directly with physicians and hospital administrators, as well as leading and managing teams of wellness experts.

 Love hearing from Limeade employees?
-Read this story on lessons learned from a Limeade coach.
+Read this story on lessons learned from running 100 miles.